Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

-Our analysis of the proposed interference estimator builds upon ideas from the variable length Markov chain literature (i.e. context tree literature) for discrete alphabet time series, see, e.g., \cite{buhlmann1999variable,ferrari2003estimation,garivier2011context,o2012adaptive, belloni2017approximate}.
-In that setting the order of the Markov process is unknown and can depend on the specific past history.
-Therefore the (path dependent) order needs to be learned as well.
+Our analysis of the proposed interference estimator builds upon ideas from the variable length Markov chain literature for discrete alphabet time series; see, e.g., \cite{buhlmann1999variable,ferrari2003estimation,garivier2011context,o2012adaptive, belloni2017approximate}.
+In that setting, the order of the Markov process is unknown and can depend on the specific past history.
 In our setting, for each node, we will learn the number of hops\footnote{Here a $m$-hop neighborhood of node $i$ includes the induced subgraph of all nodes for whom the shortest path to $i$ is less than or equal to $m$ edges.} needed to obtain a good approximation for the interference which depends on the (sub)network and assigned treatments.
-We will rely on a Lepski-type estimator (e.g., \cite{lepskii1992asymptotically,lepski1997optimal,birge2001alternative,spokoiny2016nonparametric}) to select the relevant order $k$ for each ego that defines the relevant (sub)network interference patterns.
-However, because the choice of $k$ is allowed to depend also on the treatment assignments to nearby nodes, the learning of such treatment-graph patterns is a form of feature engineering that creates challenges.
-Thus the proposed approach is an adaptive extension of many existing estimators that assumes a known and fixed $k$-hop neighborhood determines the interference complementing the literature in that direction.
-Our estimator builds upon \cite{belloni2017approximate} that considers stationary time series.
-We establish oracle inequalities for the performance of the interference estimator.
-This result implies that our estimator has a comparable performance to knowing a network interference that optimally balances bias and variance within the class.
-In well specified (low-degree) cases we recover root-$n$ rate up to $\log n$ factors but the rate adapts to specific settings.
+We will rely on a Lepski-type estimator (e.g. \cite{lepskii1992asymptotically,lepski1997optimal,birge2001alternative,spokoiny2016nonparametric}) to select the relevant order $k$ for each individual that defines the relevant (sub)network interference patterns.
+However, because the choice of $k$ is allowed to also depend on the treatment assignments to nearby nodes, the learning of such treatment-graph patterns is a form of feature engineering that creates challenges.
+Thus, the proposed approach is an adaptive extension of many existing estimators that assumes a known and fixed $k$-hop neighborhood determines the interference that complements the literature in that direction.
+Our interference estimator builds on \cite{belloni2017approximate} which estimates a variable length Markov chain for a stationary time series.
+In our setting, we establish oracle inequalities for the performance of the interference estimator.
+This result implies that our interference estimator performs similarly to an (oracle) estimator that optimally balances (the unknown) bias and variance within the class.
+In well-specified (low-degree) cases, we provide specific rates implied by the oracle inequality.